SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 We asked the author for more information on the selection of the games.
 They said: *"The games were picked by hand without stringent criteria.
 I did, however, pay attention to a few aspects and made an effort to include: both mainstream titles as well as indie titles, largely positively reviewed games as well as largely negatively reviewed games, and some older titles alongside newer titles, though you'll find most of the dataset is comprised of games released in 2017 and later."*.
 They also added: *"I attempted to collect all the reviews at the time (Jan.
 2021) for every title, and as such, no reviews were left out intentionally.
 I did observe there were some reviews missing but I do not have an exact number.
 If I remember correctly it was usually something like 1% of a game's reviews that was missing."*

+#### Game tags
+To complete our analysis, we gathered the official tags from steam (also called genres) and the most popular user-defined tags.
+This procedure was made manually and some tags were either broken down into subparts or ignored to avoid synonyms while staying general.
+For example, FPS was broken down into 'First person' and 'Shooter', and 'Tactics' was ignored for the more frequent 'Strategy' was already taken.
+The decision to avoid/brake or not the different tags was highly subjective but mostly done by one person so whole distinction should at least be coherent.

 ## Game embeddings
 To transform the huge quantity of reviews into a more usable material, we created game embeddings in a 100-dimensional space.
 This allowed us to later manipulate our 200 games with other machine learning techniques.
 We hoped the results of those embeddings, carrying information from the way users talk about their games, would allow to reconstruct a classification similar to the way games are tagged.
 <figure>
     <img src="img/Embeddings_method.jpg">
     <figcaption>First, reviews are treated as sentences and used to create sentence embeddings.
 Each game is then "embedded" as the mean vector formed by its most relevant reviews.</figcaption>
 </figure>
 The final game embeddings and similarly made tag embeddings can be visualized with tensorflow <a href="http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json">here</a>.

 ## Classification with K-means clustering
 We used K-means to make a simple classification from our game embeddings.
 After a bit of trial and error with different seeds and cluster number, we settled on a 20 cluster classification that produced fairly satisfying results.
 We used the silhouette score to determine the good number of clusters, but we also chose a high number for more variety.
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
+Id you know your games well, you see that the classification worked pretty well, but there are undoubtedly some oddities.

 ## Machine learning tools used: presentation